-Meet Clara Luboff – a multi-talented Creative, Chef & Author who’s retraining as an Art Therapist
+Meet Clara Luboff – a multi-talented Creative, Chef & Author

 In this interview in our series of Inspirational Creative Women, it’s a great pleasure to introduce warm-hearted, multi-talented, ever-smiling Clara Luboff… Chef, Food Stylist, Food Blogger, cookbook Author, Ceramist, soon-to-be Art Therapist, and one of the most creative women we’ve ever met!